From Alexandria to Cappadocia and Back Again

 The symposium primarily explores the connections between the Alexandrian and the Cappadocian traditions in Late Antiquity, more precisely the ways in which the two centres influenced each other.
 Papers focused on particular figures are likewise welcomed.
 For the papers focused on particular figures, they can address the life, personality and contributions of the earlier Alexandrines and St Athanasius, the Cappadocians and St Cyril, from various perspectives, such as historical, theological, literary, spiritual etc. Papers on events, persons and writings directly or indirectly related to the above are also welcome.
 We welcome, likewise, papers on Church Fathers that are not connected with either Alexandria or Cappadocia.

-After the reviewing process, the resulting papers will be published in any of the two annual editions of our journal, Phronema, the second one being entirely dedicated to the symposium.
+- After the reviewing process, the resulting papers of the 2014 symposium will be published in any of the two annual editions of our journal, Phronema, the second one being entirely dedicated to the symposium.

 - A collective volume containing select peer reviewed articles from 2009-2011 symposia, dedicated to the Cappadocian Fathers, was published in 2013.
 Edited by Doru Costache and Philip Kariatlis, the volume is produced by St Andrew's Orthodox Press.
 A second volume resulting from the 2012 and 2013 symposia, dedicated to the Alexandrian Fathers, is scheduled for publication in 2015.
 Most papers which resulted from the previous symposia have been also published in the two yearly issues of our Faculty's theological journal, Phronema.

 - After this sixth edition, the St Andrew's Patristic Symposia will be organised biennially.